lashoun/upgraded-fefates-randomizer/README.md

   - Refer to the section "All Options" below for the details.
   - If you did not select the option "Anna" / "Amiibo characters" / "Children" in the randomizer, you have to use the options `-ba` / `-bac` / `-bc` respectively.

-8. If the script ran successfully, you should have two files named `RandomizerSettingsUpdated.xml` and `ClassSpread.csv` in the `data` folder.
+8. If the script ran successfully, you should have three files named `RandomizerSettingsUpdated.xml`, `ClassSpread.csv` and `PMUClassSpread.csv` in the `data` folder.
 Otherwise, try to run one more time, and if it fails again, raise an issue on this repository.
-    - `ClassSpread.csv` contains on each line the original character, their replacement and the class assigned to the replacement.
-I recommend respecting the file's assignements for more fun and challenge.
-    - `PMUClassSpread.csv` (if you selected the `-pmu` option) contains a PMU subset of the previous file.
     - `RandomizerSettingsUpdated.xml` contains the detailed information of the randomized run.
 For each character, the `StringData` and `ClassData` fields are tied to the character while the other fields are tied to their spot.
 If Ryoma has as "switchingCharacter" Hinata, he will have the stats that are written in Hinata's `Stats` field (but those stats will have been computed as Ryoma's "expected" stats at this spot).
 I recommend not looking at it for more fun.
+    - `ClassSpread.csv` contains on each line the original character, their replacement and the class assigned to the replacement.
+I recommend respecting the file's assignements for more fun and challenge.
+    - `PMUClassSpread.csv` (if you selected the `-pmu` option) contains a PMU subset of the previous file.
 10. Delete the `romfs` folder and repeat steps 1-5 but, in step 3, choose "Custom Path" and select `RandomizerSettingsUpdated.xml`.
-Don't forget to check the "Join Order" options again if you did previously.
+Check the "Join Order" options, otherwise the randomization will not be complete.
+(In particular, the characters will have the same weapons as vanilla when they join, which is problematic if their class changed as they will not be able to use them.)
 11. Close `Fates Randomizer Beta 5-5.jar`.
 Open `FEAT.exe`.
 Drag the `romfs` folder into FEAT: this will recompress the files.
 Once FEAT is done, you can close it.
 12. Phew!
 You're done!
 Now you can copy your `romfs` folder to the mods folder of your gaming medium.
-If you chose the upgraded version, also copy the content of the `fixed` folder inside the `romfs` folder, and the `exefs` folder to the mods folder.
+If you chose the upgraded version, also copy the contents of the `fixed` folder inside the `romfs` folder if you did not do so already, and the `exefs` folder to the mods folder.
 13. As a final note, DO NOT use this on top of an existing save or branch of fate.
 Use a fresh save starting from the very beginning if you want a stable playthrough.

 ## All Available Options